gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/tab.md

 # Tab

-Represent tabulator (tab control) where you can select the visible page:
+Represents a tabulator (tab control) where you can select the visible page:

 <img src="img/tab.png" width=400/>